WILDERNESSWIRELESS/WILDERNESS-WIRELESS-III/DOCUMENTS/workshop-lecture-outline.md

 (Web Servers and Web Spaces)

+This issue of decentralization
+The organization of the internet
 Where is that data?
 How much does it cost?
 What do you want to share?